NoXPhasma/protondb_faq/README.md

 It can happen that such things are not installed correctly the [first time](https://github.com/NoXPhasma/protondb_faq/raw/master/Initial%20installation%20example.png) and then steam does not try to install them anymore.

-Each game has in the game folder one folder they are called for example: "Installers" "Redist" and so on...
-These then contain the installations program for PB or RGSC, these must then simply be started in the respective gameprefix with wine here's an example:
+Each game has a folder in the game folder which for example are called so: "Installers" "Redist" and so on......
+These folders contain the installation program for PB or RGSC, these must be started in the corresponding game prefix with wine, here an example:

 `WINEPREFIX='/home/alexander/.steam/steam/steamapps/compatdata/271590/pfx' wine '/home/alexander/.steam/steam/steamapps/common/Grand Theft Auto V/Installers/Social-Club-Setup.exe'`